All About Growing Hens and Chicks Plants

 Hens and Chicks (Sempervivum tectorum) are low growing evergreen succulent plants that look a little like rubbery roses.
 They are considered alpine or rock garden plants, because of their hardiness and drought resistance.
 The original rosette, the ‘Hen’ produces tiny rosette offsets that are known as the ‘Chicks’.

-They don’t really live forever, but since they produce the ‘chicks’ or plantlets, they seem to last forever.
+They don’t really live forever, but since they produce so many ‘chicks’ or plantlets, they seem to last forever.
 Plus, they remain evergreen throughout the year, even in cold climates.
 Hens and Chicks are also tough, drought-resistant plants.

 Hens and Chicks, Houseleek, Roof House Leek

 Full sun to Partial Shade.
 Hens and Chicks prefer a spot in full sun, but will appreciate some afternoon shade, in extremely hot climates.

 These are not tall plants, except when they stretch out to flower.
 Expect your Hens and Chicks plants to reach 3 - 6 inches (h) x 6 - 12 inches (w)

 Hens and Chicks are not grown for their flowers, but when they do, it is usually during summer.

 There are hundreds of varieties, but you’ll probably need to go to a specialty nursery or catalog to find most of them.

 Most nurseries simply sell the common Hens and Chicks.

 - Sempervivum tectorum ‘Boissieri’ - Bronze tinged leaves rusty tips.

 - Sempervivum tectorum ‘Sunset’ - Bright green leaves with shades of red and orange.